 You’ll also need to answer other questions about your debts and income, such as whether any of the debts are in dispute, and whether you anticipate any significant changes in your income.

 If you work with a bankruptcy attorney, the law firm will prepare these petitions and schedules for you, based on the information you provide.
 Then, you’ll review them carefully to ensure that they are complete and accurate before you sign them.

-Step Five: File Your Petition and Schedules
+Step Four: File Your Petition and Schedules

 Once you’ve reviewed and signed your documents, they must be filed with the bankruptcy court, along with your filing fee and the creditors’ matrix--a formatted mailing list the bankruptcy court clerk will use to send notice of the filing to your creditors.

-Step Six: Attend Your 341 Hearing
+Step Five: Attend Your 341 Hearing

 The 341 hearing, also known as the meeting of creditors, typically takes place a few weeks after you file.
 For most Chapter 7 filers, this is the only appearance required.
 And, it’s not even a court hearing.
 The bankruptcy trustee presides over the meeting, which may be held in a conference room at the courthouse, or even in an office or other offsite location.

 Before the meeting, you’ll receive some additional instructions about what to bring to the meeting.
 If you’re represented by a bankruptcy attorney, the attorney can tell you in greater detail what to expect, including the questions the bankruptcy trustee is most likely to ask.

 Many people are nervous about this meeting, but it’s typically a quick, smooth process.
 Creditors have the right to appear at the hearing and ask questions, but most do not.
 Most 341 meetings last less than 10 minutes.

 At or after the meeting, the trustee may ask you for additional information or documentation.
 It’s important to provide this information as quickly as possible to keep your case on track.